PoojaRam2025/CODSOFT/README.md

 ---

-## ⭐ Task 4: Rock Paper Scissors Game
+## Task 4: Rock Paper Scissors Game

-A **Rock, Paper, Scissors** game for the user to play against the computer.
+A **Rock Paper Scissors** game for the user to play against the computer.

 **Objective:**